 Inquiries into small group, or individual private sessions are welcome.
 Contact Ed or call 773-539-6047.

 Make-Up Class Policy

-Missed Watercolor Classes that are part of the 8 or 10-week Sessions can be made up only during other class times if and when space is available during the current session.
+Missed watercolor classes can be made up only during other class times if and when space is available during the current session.
 Not applicable to workshops.
 For more information, contact Ed or call 773-539-6047.